zprihoda/zopt/README.md

 A random collection of small projects

 ## TODO:
-- General
+- Short Tasks:
-        - Move it into the required demos?
-        - Or create a controllers modules with common controllers?
+    - Create controllers module
+        - Move proportionalFeedbackController from lqrUtils to controllers
+        - Add integral controller from integralLqrControl demo.
+        - Create/move tests

 - Tasks:
     - Add tracking LQR demo
     - Add iterative LQR demo
     - Add discrete LQR (for all of the above?)
     - Write quadcopter animation
-    - Create controllers module
-        - Move proportionalFeedbackController from lqrUtils to controllers
-        - Add integral controller from integralLqrControl demo.
-        - Consider other common controller types? q

 - Simulator:
-    - Add support for controller states (eg. for integrators)
     - Add support for discrete controllers?
     - Jit the step function?
 Will that work in a class?
     - Use diffrax for ode integration?